-The Freeman Cruiser Classic Rubbing Strake is a protective band found around the boat which is designed to help protect your boat from knocks and impacts whilst enhancing the cruisers appearance.
-The Upper Rubbing Strake is usually found around the toe rail (on the edge of the deck) and the Lower Rubbing Strake is usually found roughly halfway between the deck and the waterline.
+The Freeman Cruiser Classic Rubbing Strake is a protective band found around the boat which is designed to help protect your boat from knocks and impacts whilst enhancing the cruiser's appearance.
+The Upper Rubbing Strake is usually found around the toe rail (on the edge of the deck) and the Freeman Cruiser Lower Rubbing Strake is usually found roughly halfway between the deck and the waterline.

 We try to carry in stock most of the original Freeman rubbing strakes including the Upper wood, aluminium and rubber combination and the Lower mahogany strakes.
-We also carry the Freeman rubber inserts for the New Style range of 24's and 27's and can offer repair sections of the larger mahogany rubbing strakes found on many of the bigger boats.
+We also carry the Freeman rubber inserts separately including the Freeman Cruiser Classic Rubbing Strake Rubber, and the Freeman 24 and 27 Rubbing Strake Rubber for the aluminium channel found on some of the New Style Freemans.
+We can also offer repair sections of the larger mahogany rubbing strakes found on many of the bigger boats too.

-The traditional Freeman Cruiser Upper Rubbing Strake consists of a Mahogany Rubbing Strake Wood, an Aluminium Rubbing Strake Channel and Rubber Section combination which all work together to help disperse any impacts and make the cruiser look smart.
+The traditional Freeman Cruiser Upper Rubbing Strake is situated around the toe rail (near to the deck) and consists of a Mahogany Rubbing Strake Wood, an Aluminium Rubbing Strake Channel and Rubber Section combination which all work together to help disperse any impacts and make the cruiser look smart.
 Usually found, on many Freeman Cruisers, including the Freeman 22's, 23's, 25's, 26's, 28's and some of the New Style Freeman 24's and 27's.

-The long, mahogany Lower Rubbing Strake is still available and this is usually found halfway up the side of the Classic Freeman Cruisers.
+The long, mahogany Freeman Cruiser Lower Rubbing Strake is still available too and this is usually found halfway up the side of the Classic Freeman Cruisers.
 It runs from the stern of the boat to the bow where it finishes towards the front side windows.